startopsgroup/terraform-aws-static-site/README.md

 - Sets up email forwarding for domain to S3 bucket
 - Redirects www. requests to root domain

+## Prerequisites
+- Create hosted zone for intended domain in Route53
+- Set the domain's nameservers to point to the AWS nameservers listed in the hosted zone

 ## Usage
 ```
 terraform apply \